dA505819/dA505819.github.io/README.md

 ## Let's Connect

 Connecting is a great way of communicating and helping.
-So, hope you connect with me.
+So, let's connect.

 ## Want to discuss something?

 ````
-Any idea regarding a project, interesting facts and figures about latest technology
+Any idea regarding a project, discussion about interesting facts or figures & latest technology
 ````
 Or
 ````
-you can just say Hi to grab a coffee☕.
+you can just say Hi and grab a coffee☕.
 ````

 ## License